marklogic/marklogic-contentpump/README.md

 You can run mlcp across many threads on a single machine or across many nodes in a cluster.

 The MarkLogic Connector for Hadoop is an extension to Hadoop’s MapReduce framework that allows you to easily and efficiently communicate with a MarkLogic database from within a Hadoop job.
-Use the Hadoop Connector to build Hadoop MapReduce jobs that interact with MarkLogic.
-From 10.0-5, Hadoop Connector is removed from a separate release, but mlcp still uses Hadoop Connector as an internal dependency.
+From 10.0-5, Hadoop Connector is removed from separate release, but mlcp still uses Hadoop Connector as an internal dependency.

 ## Release Note